Top 25 Books to Read Before You Die 2021

 Mret saw the ghost of his father in pain.
 The ghost told the prince that he had been robbed of his life, the throne, and his wife by his younger brother in his sleep, and ordered Hamlet to avenge him.
 So Hamlet began the tortuous course of revenge

 It should be noted that none of these reviews refers to the book pictured at the top of the page, the Arden revised edition of Hamlet.
-Some of the reviews refer to "Romeo and Juliet" and other Shakespeare plays; some complaint about the Kindle edition, some review films.
+Some of the reviews refer to "Romeo and Juliet" and other Shakespeare plays; some complaint about the Kindle edition, and some review films.
 The Arden Hamlet has easily readable print, copious annotations, and informative background essays.—Barbara

 16. The Great Gatsby